Eating Skills for Babies and Toddlers Who Are Blind or Low Vision

-- As your child becomes more interested in feeding himself, consider using a bowl that attaches to the highchair tray with a suction cup so that it doesn’t move easily.
+- As your child becomes more interested in feeding themself, consider using a bowl that attaches to the highchair tray with a suction cup so that it doesn’t move easily.
 Also, you may want to look for a bowl that has higher sides, to make scooping easier.

 Helping Your Toddler Learn Table Manners

-- Plates that have a rounded, raised rim will help your child keep food on his plate more easily.
+- Plates that have a rounded, raised rim will help your child keep food on the plate more easily.
 An occupational therapist can advise you about the kinds of plates, bowls, cups, spoons, and forks that may help your child develop independent eating skills more quickly.